Are INFJs more prone to depression?

 When introverts ruminate, we alternate between the two introverted functions.
 It’s very easy for us to get trapped in our own head and be depressed.
 To get us out of rumination, one way is to rely on our extroverted functions.

 This is not the same as pretending to be an extrovert.
-Each of us have natural extroverted gifts, just that they are less preferred than our dominant functions.
+Each of us has natural extroverted gifts, just that they are less preferred than our dominant functions.
 And hence, we identified ourselves as introverts.
 However, these extroverted functions help us to keep our minds and lives balanced.
 We can’t discard them.

 Extroverted feeling and extroverted sensing get INFJs out of the thinking mode.